GU4243-ADS/project-3-algorithms-project-3-algorithms-group-5/README.md

 5. SimRank

 ### Evaluation
-For the purposes of our evaluation, we used the Mean Absolute Error and the Root Mean Square Error.
+For EM dataset, we used the Mean Absolute Error and the Root Mean Square Error.
 For both values, the smaller the value, the more accurate our predictions are.
+For MS dataset, which can give us a ordered list of recommendations, we used Rank Scoring Evaluation.

 ### Neighborhood Selection
 For the purposes of our neighborhood selection, we tried filtering the data by minimum threshold only, and then by the nearest number of neighbors.
 For both the EM data and the MS data, we tried a minimum threshold of 0.1, 0.2, 0.3, 0.4, 0.5.
 We did this filtering by setting all the similarity weights under the desired weights to 0.